History & Biographies

 Thousands of civilians and soldiers died under the bombs, which, for the first time, were filled with napalm.

-On April 17, 1975, Phnom Penh, the capital of Cambodia, is invaded by cohorts of skinny, haggard teenagers, dressed in black and heavily armed.
+On April 17, 1975, Phnom Penh, the capital of Cambodia, is invaded by cohorts of gaunt, haggard teenagers dressed all in black and heavily armed.
+They form the Communists army, dubbed “Khmer Rouge” by King Norodom Sihanouk a few years earlier.

 Contrasted lives